Research and teaching centre

 LPM applications

-Witnesses of present & past climates and environments: bio-indicators
+Witnesses of past and present climates and environments: bio-indicators

 The climate change of the past have occurred cyclically in response to changes in orbital parameters.
 Human activities have disrupted these natural changes by changing the concentration of greenhouse gases.
 Climate impacts the environment in which all organisms live.